-Save May 3, 2014 for Ride the Vineyard, and help kick off the ride season in style.
+Save May 3, 2014 for Ride the Vineyard, presented by Genzyme, a Sanofi Company, and help kick off the ride season in style.
 There’s a route for everyone, including families, no matter your cycling ability level.
 With the quaint charm and beautiful ocean views of Martha’s Vineyard, choose from 15-, 30-, and 60-mile routes and enjoy the flavor of the island.
 The 60-mile features the cliffs of Gay Head, the beaches of Katama, and the scenic views of East Chop!

 “I Ride with MS” program Sponsored by Genzyme and MS One to One

 And don’t forget to arrive the night before for a "Welcome to the Island party" 6-9pm.
 What an opportunity to meet other Bike MS Cyclists and get yourself ready for Ride the Vineyard!